Location: Oakland, California

 Mission: Holy Names University, rooted in Catholic intellectual and spiritual traditions, empowers a diverse student body for leadership and service.
 Guided by the core values of the Sisters of the Holy Names of Jesus and Mary, HNU is a progressive, inclusive, and rigorous academic community offering a liberal arts and professional education.

-Academic Information: 12:1 student-faculty ratio; average class size has 14 students.
+Academic Information: 10:1 student-faculty ratio; average class size of 16 students

-Athletics: 13 NCAA Division II sports, including baseball, softball, men’s and women’s tennis, men’s and women’s soccer, men’s and women’s basketball, women’s volleyball, men’s and women’s golf, and men’s and women’s cross-country.
+Athletics: 13 NCAA Division II sports, including baseball, men’s and women’s basketball, men’s and women’s cross-country, men’s and women’s golf, men’s and women’s soccer, softball, men’s and women’s tennis, men’s and women’s track, and women’s volleyball.
 Men’s volleyball is a club sport.

 Financial Aid: Almost 100% of undergraduates receive financial aid.

 2018–2019 Room and Board: $12,754

 • Communication Studies

 - Pre-licensure, Generic BSN